rust-lang/blog.rust-lang.org/posts/inside-rust/2021-02-15-shrinkmem-rustc-sprint.md

 there were no new significant steering meeting proposals, so we decided to do some extra sprint planning during that time.
 We established:

- * we should settle on a common set of tools for measuring memory usage (for now we expect it to be Valgrind DHAT on Linux).
+ * we should settle on a common set of tools for measuring memory usage,
- * we need some centralized documentation for how to best use those tools to measure rustc's memory usage
+ * we need some centralized documentation for how to best use those tools to measure rustc's memory usage, and
- * we need concrete proposals for tasks that will drive activity during the sprint; we started up the [shrinkmem-sprint zulip][] to host conversations related to that.
+ * we need concrete proposals for tasks that will drive activity during the sprint; we started up the [shrinkmem-sprint zulip][] ([public archive][shrinkmem-sprint archive]) to host conversations related to that.

-One detail about this sprint that differs a little from previous rust hacking sessions like "impl days": we are not actively trying to solicit new contributors during this time.
-(Of course new contributors are always welcome to join in the fun, but the compiler team recognized that we do not have as much mentoring bandwidth for this first sprint compared to past "impl days" events.)
+Given the more narrow focus of this sprint, the Rust Compiler Team is interested in input from people with strong experience using Valgrind DHAT or Windows Performance Analyzer (or other tools) to help with identifying opportunities to reduce memory usage.
+If this sounds like you please drop by the [shrinkmem-sprint zulip][] and say hello!

 [mtg-2020-12-04]: https://zulip-archive.rust-lang.org/238009tcompilermeetings/99285steeringmeeting20201204PerformanceGoalsfor2020.html